JamesPaden/css-paged-media-tutorial/README.rst

 * Personal rating:

-  * Same quality as with PrinceXML (since Docraptor is backed by PrinceXML)
+  * Same PDF quality as PrinceXML, but DocRaptor does offer better JavaScript parsing on top of the PrinceXML engine
-  * If privacy is an issue than Docraptor is not an option.
+  * Using DocRaptor requires sending your document to a third-party, but they can delete it immediately upon processing
-  * Princing is based on conversion volume and appears reasonable.
+  * Pricing is based on conversion volume and appears reasonable.
 Not sure when a self-hosted version of some other professional converter is cheaper and the better option in the long run).